The River Between by Ngugi Wa Thiong’o

 Beyond this story, real examples of traditional spirituality include the Igbo people of Nigeria for whom Chukwu is the supreme being.
 It is believed that Chukwu brings all things such as the rain that allows plants to grow and is in control of earth and the spiritual realm.
 Nyame is the god of the Akan people of Ghana and Ivory Coast.
 Nyame is androgynous and is the energy that creates the universe.

 Attached to spiritualism and tradition are various ceremonies.
 Such as initiation ceremonies and ceremonies to celebrate new harvest.

 The worship of idols and carrying out rituals in Christianity translates to one sinning.
 This then creates a clash between Christianity and traditional African beliefs.
-In The River in Between, the staunch man of God, Joshua, is opposed to circumcision as it is sinful and praying to other gods beyond Christian figures was forbidden.
+In The River in Between, the staunch man of God, Joshua, is opposed to circumcision as it is sinful and praying to other gods beyond Christian figures wasthe father, Jesus, his son, and the holy spirt is forbidden.

 The views and opinions expressed in this piece are those of the author and do not necessarily reflect the views of The Best of Africa.